-Hydro One has outsourced certain non-core functions, including facilities management services with respect to its stations and other facilities, and certain back-office services such as information technology, payroll, supply chain and accounting services.
-The Company's back-office services are provided by a third-party service provider under an agreement that was extended for an additional year, and now expires on December 31, 2021 for finance, accounting and payroll services, and on October 31, 2021 for supply chain services.
-The Company has entered into a new third party services agreement for information technology services that will now expire on February 29, 2024 with an option to extend for two additional one year terms at the Company's discretion.
-The Company's facilities management services are provided by a third-party service provider under an agreement that expires on December 31, 2024, with an option for the Company to renew the agreement for an additional term of three years.
+Hydro One has outsourced certain non-core functions, including facilities management services with respect to its stations and other facilities, and certain back-office services such as information technology, payroll, supply chain, and finance and accounting services.
+The Company's back-office services were provided by a third-party service provider under an agreement that expired on October 31, 2021 for supply chain services with such services then being insourced back to Hydro One and expired on December 31, 2021 for payroll, and finance and accounting services, with the finance and accounting services being insourced back to Hydro One in 2022.
+In addition, Hydro One has entered into a new third-party services agreement to provide pay operations services for a five-year period.
+The commencement date for services under the new third-party pay operations services agreement is expected to be in 2023.
+The Company has entered into a new third-party services agreement for information technology services that expires on February 29, 2024 with an option to extend for two additional one year terms, each at the Company's discretion.
+The Company's facilities management services are provided by a third-party service provider under an agreement that expires on December 31, 2024, with an option for the Company to renew the agreement for an additional term of three years, at the Company's discretion.